 Therapy for New Moms Who Are Teachers

-Most moms would agree that regardless of the details and planning, all they really wanted was to bring their baby home and start building their new life together.
+No matter how much you planned, all you really wanted was to bring your baby home and start building your life together.

 But when you’re a teacher, nothing feels simple.